schneems/schneems/_posts/2026-03-31-rubygems-fracture-incident-report.md

 **August 18, 2025**

-- Samuel Giddens gives Ruby Central his two-week notice that he will be terminating his full-time security position.
+- Samuel Giddins gives Ruby Central his two-week notice that he will be terminating his full-time security position.
 - André Arko creates an access token named `rubygems-github-backup` with access to all repos in the [`github.com/rubygems`](http://github.com/rubygems) organization, including private repos.
 This is the only access token of its kind.

 **August 25, 2025**